kayjayB/Energy_Visualisations/README.md

 This repository contains the code base for a resource visualisations website that is hosted as an Azure App service.
 The website can be accessed [here](https://energy-analytics.azurewebsites.net)

+Before running the project, the required packages must be install.
+To do this run:

+`npm install`

 To run the project locally run:

 `node index`
+The application will be avaliable at [localhost](http://localhost:3000/)

 To run this system on a local device, an OpenTSDB database needs to be configured, and the IP address of the database must be used as the host for the OpenTSDB client in `mainRoutes.js`